harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/commitment-orchestrator/commitment-orch.md

 # Overview of Commitment Orchestrator

 The Harness Cloud Cost Management (CCM) platform provides powerful cost-saving mechanisms through its AutoStopping and Cluster Orchestrator features, which can automatically shut down non-production resources that are idle and run workloads on fully orchestrated spot instances.
-However, these mechanisms are not suitable for all workloads.
-Workloads that are not fault-tolerant, have unclear dependencies, lack high availability, or are stateful may not be compatible with these cost-saving mechanisms.
+However, workloads that are not fault-tolerant, have unclear dependencies, lack high availability, or are stateful may require different cost-saving mechanisms.

 In such cases, you can still optimize your resource utilization and save costs by making the most of your existing Reserved Instances (RI) before purchasing new ones.
-By carefully managing your RIs and ensuring that they're being utilized effectively, you can reduce your overall spending and make the most of your available resources.
+By carefully managing your RIs and ensuring that they are being utilized effectively, you can reduce your overall spending and make the most of your available resources.

 Types of Compute purchasing options available within AWS: